-The chronic absenteeism rate for Gateway remains at approximately 55% and slightly higher for students who are socio-economically disadvantaged.
-This rate has remained fairly consistent and administration, teachers, and staff understand that extra support and engaging programs must be provided to students to help break the cycle of poor daily attendance.
+The chronic absenteeism rate for Gateway remains significantly high, at approximately 75%.
+Chronic absenteeism is an area that has consistently been a challenge for Gateway due to the nature of the program and past educational experiences of the students.
+Administration, teachers, and staff understand that extra support and engaging programs must be provided to target the specific barriers that socio-economically disadvantaged (SED) students face and help break the cycle of poor daily attendance.
 The following practices have intended to promote student engagement and positive daily attendance: the attendance incentive program, increased social emotional supports, wellness checks, home visits, quarterly student recognition, increased credit recovery options, enrichment classes, CTE courses, and transportation.
+In addition to these supports and programs in place, during the 2022-23 school year Wellness Spaces were added throughout the Gateway campus that put an emphasis on supporting students and connecting them to the school community.